 If you’re taking out life insurance to financially protect your partner, it’s likely you’ll name them as your beneficiary.

 This way they’ll be the one to financially benefit from your policy after you’ve passed away.

 Similarly, if both partners are taking out cover to protect each other, you’ll need to name each other as beneficiaries.

 It’s possible to name more than one person as your beneficiary, so if you have children (both biological or adoptive) you can name your partner and your children.

 Whether you’re in a civil partnership, married or unmarried, life insurance can help to protect what matters the most to you and your partner.

-Comparing quotes is essential to securing the best deal on a policy that meets all of your needs.
+Comparing quotes is essential to finding a great price for a policy that meets your needs.

 Why not let Reassured help you find the best offerings from some of the UK's leading providers?

 Our award-winning broker service is FCA-regulated and we don’t charge a fee for our quotes.